mighty-gerbils/gerbil/doc/guide/macos.md

   rm -rf $(brew --cache)/gerbil-scheme--git
 ```

-And, if worse comes to worse, uninstall and delete the rest.
+And, if worse comes to Worcestershire, uninstall and delete the rest.

 ```sh
 brew uninstall gerbil-scheme